 the ability to scale well with large datasets

 Driverless AI uses the XGBoost GLM implementation.

 GLM in Driverless AI is subject to early stopping.

 Isolation Forest is useful for identifying anomalies or outliers in data.
 Isolation Forest isolates observations by randomly selecting a feature and then randomly selecting a split value between the maximum and minimum values of that selected feature.
 This split depends on how long it takes to separate the points.
 Random partitioning produces noticeably shorter paths for anomalies.
 When a forest of random trees collectively produces shorter path lengths for particular samples, they are highly likely to be anomalies.

 LightGBM is a gradient boosting framework developed by Microsoft that uses tree based learning algorithms.
 It was specifically designed for lower memory usage and faster training speed and higher efficiency.
 Similar to XGBoost, it is one of the best gradient boosting implementations available.
-It is also used for fitting Random Forest models inside of Driverless AI.
+It is also used for fitting Random Forest, DART (experimental), and Decision Tree models inside of Driverless AI.

 Note: LightGBM with GPUs is not currently supported on Power.